Nirmal5678/Issue/README.md

 * status

 ## Introduction
     This project serves as an Ultimate query tools for all developers , it serves storing the project information and issues related to it including its author, title, description and labels.
-    The main incentive for this project is to master Node.js, a part of my online course in coding ninjas.
+    The main incentive for this project is to master Node.js,a part of my online course in coding ninjas.

 ## Technology
     1. Bootstrap 5.2v